 You can go as DIY or as professional as you like when gathering your supplies, but ultimately, you’ll need the following elements:

-- A squeegee to consistently slide and push ink through the screen.
+A squeegee to consistently push ink through the screen.

-- Quality screen printing ink in your preferred colours.
-Water-based screen-printing ink is a great choice, because it’s both easy to clean up and safer for you to use and for the environment.
+Quality screen printing ink in your preferred colours.
+Water-based screen-printing ink is a great choice, because it’s safer for the environment and easier to clean up and safer for you to use.

-- Some tape to attach your stencil design to the screen or to tape the outside edges of the screen so that the ink doesn’t go into the corners of the screen
+Some tape to securely attach your stencil to the screen or to tape the outside edges of the screen so that the ink doesn’t go into the corners of the screen

-- Paper, fabric or textiles to print onto.
-To start with you could use a pillow case, a calico tote bag, a blank tea towel or a plain white t-shirt.
+Paper, board, fabric or textiles to print onto.
+To start with, you could use a pillow case, a calico tote bag, a blank tea towel or a plain white T-shirt or light carboard if you’re making cards.

-Tip: The PERMASET complete screen printing kit is the perfect way to get started with textile printing, including a silk screen, squeegee, stencil paper sheets, masking tape, instructions and 6 PERMASET AQUA colours that mix together beautifully.
+Tip: The PERMASET complete screen printing kit is the perfect way to get started with textile printing.
+It includes a silk screen, squeegee, stencil paper sheets, masking tape, instructions and 6×100 mL jars of PERMASET AQUA colours that mix together beautifully.

 PREPARING YOUR SCREEN

-You can create your design and prepare your screen in a number of ways, but here are the two most common options.
-Both create distinct sections where the ink can and cannot pass through the screen onto the printing surface.
+You can create your design and prepare your screen in a number of ways, but here are the two most common options to create the areas where the ink can and cannot pass through onto the printed surface.

-- The second method, typically used by professional screen printers, uses a light-sensitive photo emulsion to prepare the screen.
+The second method, typically used by professional screen printers, uses a light-sensitive photo emulsion to prepare the screen.
 You’ll need to coat the screen with a thin layer of emulsion and let it dry in a dark place.
 Print your design onto an acetate or transparent sheet, place it reversed onto the screen and expose it to a light source as instructed.
 Then, wash out the uncured emulsion with water and let the emulsion fully dry and harden.
 You should see your design clearly at this stage.
 Here is a link to a video showing an easy way to prepare a design for screen printing using emulsion.
+Many print supply services can take a design and produce the exposed screen for you but note that there will be a learning curve in preparing the artwork.

-Tip: Your design could be a minimalist one-colour print or use multiple layers to build a complex design with a number of colours – however it is best to start simple!
+Tip: Your design could be a minimalist one colour print or use multiple layers to build a more complex design with a number of colours.
+It is best to start simple with just one or two colours and work up from there!

 MAKING THE PRINT